GAHT Prescribing

 Definition

 Gender affirming hormone therapy (GAHT) is defined as the medical treatment sought by persons included in the transgender umbrella.
 This therapy allows the secondary sex characteristics to be more aligned with the person’s gender identity.
-Gender affirming hormone therapy can be used as a stand-alone treatment for persons not interested in pursuing gender affirming surgery; it may also be used prior to surgery to improve surgical outcomes.
+Gender affirming hormone therapy can be used as a stand-alone treatment for persons not interested in pursuing gender affirming surgery; it may also be used before surgery to improve surgical outcomes.

 Ask yourself...